agungsuwandaru/notion2wp/README.md

 # Notice
-Not working anymore because Notion change the access to its images. you can try thi steps:
+Not working anymore because Notion change the access to its images.

+you can try these steps instead:
 1. make notion page public
 2. potion-api to get static web of notion page (https://benborgers.com/posts/50)
 3. save inspect elemement as html